Category: Tips

 For route planning, we can do all the normal stuff to generate a PLOG, check NOTAMs etc. Flying IFR, we may route via Airways reporting points and the SkyDemon PLOG delivers everything you need to know.
 If we are using VOR radials and distances to achieve a desired route and avoid Controlled Airspace, we might construct these with SkyDemon to get really accurate Track, Heading and Distance.
 It’s a bit of a faff; I find it easier to draw the lines on a paper chart and measure the radials and DME distance.
 It’s your choice.

-• GeoReference the (downloaded) approach plate onto the SkyDemon display by using the ‘Pin’ button.
-This assists situational awareness but is not accurate enough to fly the approach– they are not a substitute for ILS receiver or certified GNSS navigator onboard!
+The georeferenced display are helpful for situational awareness, but not to fly the approach accurately – you need the radio navaids for that! not accurate enough to fly the approach– they are not a substitute for ILS receiver or certified GNSS navigator onboard!

 Give it a try – ideally with a safety pilot onboard.
 In any event, don’t allow operating SkyDemon to distract you from the task of flying the aeroplane.